Harshika-Pareek/football-performance-radar/Technical_Document.md

 ---

-## Day 2 — Cassandra: Schema Design and Data Modeling
+## Cassandra: Schema Design and Data Modeling

 ### What we were trying to do
 Add Cassandra as the storage layer for match events.
 Design a schema